ClickCease

 California Appellate Court Holds Amazon Responsible for Exploding Hoverboard

-Warehouse workers have filed a proposed class action alleging that Amazon violated state law in Colorado by failing to pay warehouse workers for time spent undergoing COVID-19 screenings before clocking in at work.
+Warehouse workers have filed a proposed an employee class action alleging that Amazon violated state law in Colorado by failing to pay warehouse workers for time spent undergoing COVID-19 screenings before clocking in at work.

 According to a Reuters news report, Jennifer Vincenzetti, who worked at two Amazon warehouses in Colorado Springs, filed the proposed class action in federal court, claiming that the company made workers wait long to answer questions and check their temperatures.
-The proposed class includes more than 10,000 people at five Colorado warehouses.

 Long Wait Times for Screening

-Advocates say Amazon comes off looking like the good guy making efforts to keep its workers safe during the pandemic, but workers end up footing the bill.
 The complaint states that beginning in March 2020, Amazon required employees at Colorado warehouses to arrive early, wait in lines outside facilities, answer questions, and check their temperature inside.
 The process took anywhere between 20 and 60 minutes, the lawsuit said.

 This time is compensable under Colorado law, which says workers must be paid when required to be on their employer’s premises or on duty.
 Amazon has argued in a similar lawsuit in